The Sunny Health & Fitness SF-B1423 Belt Drive Indoor Cycling Bike is an affordable priced spin bike.

 The fact it is considered to be good quality by customers makes it good value for the money.

 And it normal for a belt drive to be seen on more expensive bikes.

 Although Sunny does do a good range of affordable bike – this looks a good price compared to those.
-The other most popular the Sunny Health & Fitness Indoor Cycle with 49 lb Flywheel that comes with a belt drive and of course a 49 lb flywheel but without a console costs about $60 more.
+The other most popular the Sunny Health & Fitness Indoor Cycle with 49 lb Flywheel that comes with a belt drive and of course a 49 lb flywheel but without a console costs and can cost more.

 It will have a more consistent and smoother pedaling experience particularly at the higher levels of resistance.
 These are both good bikes and both represent good value but you are paying more for what is some improvement of the pedaling motion.

-When I checked Amazon it qualified for Prime and free shipping
+When I checked at Amazon it can qualify for free shipping

 The Sunny Health & Fitness SF-B1423 Indoor Cycling Bike can be used by beginners and more advanced exercisers too.
 The friction resistance can be turned down to almost none and up to as hard as you want.

 Its quiet and sturdy allowing you to workout when you want without disturbing others at anytime of the day or night.

 I like that it comes a basic console (It would be better if it measured RPM) that helps you keep on track during a workout.

 The 40 lbs flywheel provides the inertia to help pull the pedals through the whole pedal cycle keeping it low impact and reducing choppiness you get with lighter flywheels.